All Episodes

 What the myths were focused on was an evolving, spectacular configuration in the sky.

-Now as the Earth was, as the axis of the Earth was turning, that crescent revolved visually around the polar center and that gave the ancient daily cycle, the relationship of that crescent to the archaic cycle of day and night.
+And that gave the ancient daily cycle, the relationship of that crescent to the archaic cycle of Day and night is very clearly established.

 That crescent pointed west, so to speak, and was descending as the sky darkened and that configuration grew bright.